Alexia KOLPAK, et al.

 [0003] The development of new energy technologies that are

-transportable has become one of the most important research goals
+easily transportable has become one of the most important

-of the 21st century.
-Full utilization of the largest and most
+research goals of the 21st century.
+Full utilization of the

-transport and on-demand use.
-One promising concept that has
+energy for convenient transport and on-demand use.
+One promising

-molecules.
-Upon absorption of light energy, a photoactive molecule
+in photoactive molecules.
+Upon absorption of light energy, a

-adopts a higher-energy metastable state.
-To release the energy
+photoactive molecule adopts a higher-energy metastable state.
+To

 SUMMARY